understanding-the-connected-home/book/present.md

 ----
-* These form complex, connected systems, experiences, and data sets.
-* Nevertheless, there aren't many connected homes right now
-* How will it start?
-* Automation is the first step
-* Our homes must respect us

 * Innovator's challenge: you have to create understanding of a field / furture user need before it's well known.
 Engelbart: "If ease of use was the only valid criterion, people would stick to tricycles and never try bicycles."